-Henbury Hall in Cheshire has been described as the most beautiful house built in Britain in the last hundred years.
-This late twentieth-century house rises from the rolling contours of its ancient parkland as a Palladian masterpiece of symmetry, elegance and simplicity.
-Full of intriguing historic references, its form both venerable and familiar, it is unique in the story of twentieth-century British architecture.
+Henbury Hall in Cheshire was described by the diarist James Lees-Milne in 1990 as “stupendous…the whole house is a triumph”.
+This elegant house, built in the 1980s, rises from the rolling contours of it ancient parkland as a Palladian masterpiece of symmetry, elegance and simplicity.
+Full of intriguing historic references, its form both venerable and familiar, it is unique in the story of late-twentieth-century British architecture.

-This book, written by Jeremy Musson and drawing on more than thirty years of superb photography, is the complementary vision of Sebastian de Ferranti’s widow, Gilly de Ferranti, her tribute to her husband’s creation, and as beautiful a book as Henbury Hall is a house.
+This book, written by celebrated architectural historian Jeremy Musson and including more than 250 superb photographs, is the complementary vision of Sebastian de Ferranti’s widow Gilly de Ferranti, her tribute to her husband’s creation, and as beautiful and inspiring a book as Henbury Hall is a house.

 A stunning record of a house unique in the story of twentieth-century British architecture